League table

 Everything you need to know about UWE Bristol’s student life and wellbeing support

-There is a walled garden to relieve mental fatigue on the Frenchay campus, which also has fitness suites, a sports hall, an indoor climbing wall, squash courts and an all-weather pitch.
-Training for football, American football and rugby teams, among others, is held at the £4.5 million Hillside Gardens complex a few miles away, where there are artificial and grass pitches and covered spectator seating.
-And through the free Move programme students can access more than 100 weekly activities, from aerial hoop to squash and intramural leagues.
+Trim trails add to active living on campus and through the free Move programme students can access more than 100 weekly activities, from aerial hoop to squash and intramural leagues.
 Creative life thrives on the Bower Ashton site, where there is a shared studio space with working artists, as well as talks, workshops and opportunities to exhibit work.

-UWE’s wellbeing service includes access to counselling, a chaplain and an out-of-hours team.
-Courses such as peer-assisted learning workshops help students to build resilience.
+There is a walled garden to relieve mental fatigue on the Frenchay campus and UWE’s wellbeing service includes access to counselling, a chaplain and an out-of-hours team.
+Courses such as peer-assisted learning workshops help to build resilience.

 What do the students say?